DataSF/datasf.github.io/blog/_posts/2017-01-12-something-special-happened-on-the-way-to-adopting-drains.md

 ---

-It’s been particularly wet this season, but I'm not going to complain (well...too much).&nbsp;[We need it](http://www.mercurynews.com/2017/01/10/bay-area-storm-more-rain-and-snow-leave-drought-farther-behind/).
+It’s been particularly wet this season.&nbsp;[But we need it](http://www.mercurynews.com/2017/01/10/bay-area-storm-more-rain-and-snow-leave-drought-farther-behind/).
+(Although I do wish the storms were a little gentler!)

 In addition to normal rainy day activities, I’ve recently started checking in on a handful of adopted drains (technically, mine are [catch basins](http://www.sfwater.org/index.aspx?page=399)).
 You see, sometimes these drains get clogged by debris and a little sweep can help rain flow where it should.

 Hundreds of other volunteers have also taken up this rainy day activity through the [City’s Adopt a Drain program](https://adoptadrain.sfwater.org).
 The online platform is the result of collaboration among City agencies and civic technology volunteers at [Code for San Francisco](https://codeforsanfrancisco.org).
 It has made [visible the roughly 25,000 storm drains and catch basins](http://www.sfwater.org/index.aspx?page=399) that the City maintains for an eager community of drain adopters.